 What Is Coquito?

-- Rum: A light rum, like Bacardi Superior or Don Q Cristal is the traditional choice.
-However, if you like a dark aged rum, it is also delicious and will boost the flavors of vanilla, cinnamon, and nutmeg.
-You can even use coconut rum if you prefer.
+- Rum: You can use whatever type of rum you enjoy.
+Many Puerto Ricans like to use a light rum, like Bacardi Superior or Don Q Cristal.
+A dark aged rum is also delicious and will boost the flavors of vanilla, cinnamon, and nutmeg.
+You can even use coconut rum.

 - Cinnamon: You’ll need both cinnamon sticks and ground cinnamon.

 - Sweetened Condensed Milk: You can use traditional sweetened condensed milk, or sweetened condensed coconut milk, but do not swap this for any other type of milk.
-You need the thick and sweetened version to get the right sweetness and texture.
+This is an essential ingredient for achieving the right sweetness and texture.

 - Cream of Coconut: Cream of coconut is sold under a few different names.
 Goya makes one, but we prefer the Coco Lopez brand.